 Spending time and effort on a job advert can help you to get the exact candidate you are looking for.
 Here are a few techniques and tactics we recommend, along with an introduction to our platform BriefBuild where we create the perfect job advertisement for you!

 Try not to be creative here.
 As much as it’s great to put a creative flare on advertisements, the job title is the one that should be straight to the point.
 Remember potential candidates will be searching for keywords, so if yours isn’t there you aren’t going to show on their search and get much engagement.
 Don’t use titles such as ‘Software Ninja’ or ‘Creative Wizard’ - as much fun as these are you won’t attract the right crowd.

 While of course these are not mandatory it increases your advert attracting the right candidates.
 Location is a key element to determining a job, especially if you are expected to be in the office everyday.
 While some jobs may be remote working or part remote it’s still best to add the location to prevent people applying from too far or from another country.
-Salary is a must!
+Salary is a must and now is normally paid using this paycheck stubs creator!
 You don’t want to let a candidate down further down the line and waste their time if the salary is too low for their expectations.
 Equally, you don't want junior candidates applying for a senior role.

 With a few sentences outline your company and the opportunity you are advertising.
 Try to include keywords that will initially help the candidate decide if it’s for them.
 Think of this part like a sales pitch for your business, why would they want to walk for you?
 Be careful not to include too much unnecessary jargon.
 Instead of attracting individuals that know these words you will be discouraging potential candidates for the position.